 Jill G. Joseph, M.D., Ph.D., M.P.H.

-Jill G. Joseph is the associate dean for research at the Betty Irene Moore School of Nursing.
+Jill G. Joseph is a professor at the Betty Irene Moore School of Nursing.
 A physician scientist and collaborator with a distinguished commitment to interprofessional and interdisciplinary education and research, Joseph conducts multiple research projects requiring the participation of colleagues across a wide range of disciplines.

 Joseph’s most recent work broadly focuses on developing evidence-based capabilities for improving person-centered care through community-engaged and nurse-directed care coordination.
 Her work also explores the specific value of mobile technology to support these efforts, with an initial focus on the needs of cancer patients, their families and care-providers, as well as their clinicians.
 She leads collaborative efforts that include a focus on vulnerable populations in both rural and urban areas for whom culturally embedded and high-quality care is especially important.
 As a generalist, Joseph has also participated in studies of pediatric brain injury, medication errors and improved asthma treatment, as well as improved prenatal care for African-American women and investigations to better understand the origins of child well-being in difficult circumstances.